Blog post

 8. Global Celebrations

 While Halloween is most popular in the U.S., many countries celebrate in unique ways.
-In Mexico, Día de los Muertos (Day of the Dead) honors deceased loved ones with vibrant altars, colorful decorations, and festive parades.
+In Mexico, Día de los Muertos (Day of the Dead) honours deceased loved ones with vibrant altars, colourful decorations, and festive parades.
 This celebration, held on November 1 and 2, is a joyous occasion where families come together to remember those who have passed, blending indigenous traditions with Catholic influences.
 Other countries, like Ireland and Scotland, celebrate with bonfires and various forms of revelry, showcasing the holiday’s rich international tapestry.

 9. Black Cats and Superstitions